 Make sure you eat a protein with your oatmeal everyday.
 You can choose from items such as eggs, nuts, meat, or protein powder.

 All recipes are based on 1/2 cup uncooked oats plus 1 cup water, except where indicated.
 The typical "oatmeal beginner" wants more sweetness than these recipes reflect.
-If this applies to you, try using honey or pure maple syrup to start.
+If this applies to you, try using honey, agave or pure maple syrup to start.
 As you wean your taste buds off of sugary foods, you will need less and less sweetener for your oatmeal (and for your other foods, as well).

 Day 5- Oatmeal Blueberry Pancake 1/2 cup uncooked oatmeal 1 egg water Mix ingredients to create a pancake batter and let sit for 3-5 minutes.
 Cook in a pan covered with non-fat spray or coconut oil.
 Top with fresh berries.